 Statement of intent

-· We aim for Pupil Premium students to feel exactly the same as any other student, and our approach is always to support them in a way which does not draw attention to the fact that they have this additional financial help.
+· We aim for Pupil Premium students to feel exactly the same as any other student, and our approach is to support them in a way which does not draw attention to the fact that they draw this additional financial help.

-· Pupil Premium students’ progress and attainment to be in line with other groups.
-We aim for a positive Progress 8 score in 2022, 2023 and 2024 for Pupil Premium students which is close to the cohort as a whole, and at least 0.1 of a grade closer than in 2019 in each case.
+· We aim for a situation where Pupil Premium students’ progress and attainment is in line with other groups.
+Crucially, we aim for a positive Progress 8 score in 2025, 2026 and 2027 for Pupil Premium students, which is close to the cohort as a whole, and at least 0.1 of a grade closer than in 2019 in each year (we chose this date as 2023 was a very small cohort, 2022 data was suppressed and 2021 and 2020 were COVID years).

 · We aim to close any gaps in terms of achievement, supporting them with the demands of class-work, homework, non-examined assessment and examination components of their chosen courses.